ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 encode the measurement.
 For instance, if the statistic is mean, then the measurement can be encoded directly.
 However, if the statistic is standard deviation, then the client must send both x and x^2.
-Section [TODO] describes how to encode measurements for each statistic.
+Section [TODO: cite to internal description of how to encode] describes how to encode measurements for each statistic.
 The client uses the validity rules to construct the zero knowledge proof showing that the encoded measurement is valid.